A center for learning, collaboration, and exchange

 Our vision

-The CommNS aims to be a globally recognized university center which helps to realize a world where the nonprofit sector, community and mission-based efforts, and civil society are healthier, more effective and more just, building better systems and stronger communities that support well-being for all.
+The nonprofit sector, community and mission-based efforts, and civil society are more resilient, effective, and just, fostering systems and communities that support well-being for all.

 The CommNS team is engaged in an IDEA (Inclusion, Diversity, Equity, and Access) learning, assessment, and action process, on an ongoing basis.
 This effort has been facilitated by Kelvin Alfaro of the UW-Madison Office of Strategic Consulting, and is maintained by all CommNS teams with special leadership from our CommNS IDEA Committee.
 For more information about our IDEA process, please contact Mikala Wong at mgwong4@wisc.edu.